joshuafayallen/ecdata/README.md

 ## Usage

-To see a list of countries in our dataset and the associated file name in the github release you can run:
+To see a list of countries in our dataset and the associated file name in the GitHub release, you can run:

 ``` r
 library(ecdata)